 Any cryptocurrency investor and trader needs to keep track of the cryptocurrencies he owns, otherwise, he would have no idea which coins are carrying his portfolio and which ones are taking it down.
 While cryptocurrency exchanges offer their own environment to manage and track your coins it is most of the time insufficient.
 The crypto exchange platforms lack most of the functions that crypto portfolio trackers have and are necessary for us to properly monitor our coins.
-To have a good track of your beloved Moon coins – here are 5 ways to manage them (2 website trackers, 1 excel tracker and 2 mobile applications).
+To have a good track of your beloved Moon coins – here are 5 ways to manage them (3 website trackers, 2 mobile applications).

 CryptoCompare – Ridiculously easy to use